Continuing to keep an eye on the Sunday-Tuesday time frame

 A couple of quick meteograms.
 First, a look at surface the surface temperature in St. Louis.
 Pretty obvious when the cold front passes.

-Next, a look at freezing rain accumulation for Evansville, IN.
-Note the scale on the left side of the image.
-It keeps the accumulation minimal.
+Next, a look at freezing rain accumulation for Evansville,

 The latest forecast from the Hydrometeorological Prediction Center keeps the possibility of freezing rain/sleet in the forecast from 6pm CT Saturday through 6pm CT Sunday.